NONTAWAT149/udacity_dsa2/README.md

 #### 2.Efficiancy:

+Time complexity: Overall time complexity is O(n).
-Time complexity: O(1) when to add new block.
+- O(1) when to add new block.
-Space complexity: depend on number of block.
+- O(n) for Hash function, which n is number of element in Hash table.

+Space complexity: O(2*n) which n is number of block and element in Hash table.
+Block is string.
+Element in Hash table is integer.
+Therefore, space complexity is estimated to 1*characters + 4*elements bytes (1 character = 1 bytes, 1 integer = 4 bytes).

 -------------